-Manages all patients with conditions requiring inter-disciplinary management (or multi-consultant input) including care within the clinical area of the fellowship.
+Manages all patients with conditions requiring inter-disciplinary management (or multi-consultant input as in trauma or fracture meetings in Trauma and Orthopaedic Surgery) including care within the clinical area of the fellowship.
 Able to perform all the administrative and clinical tasks required of a consultant surgeon in order that safe and appropriate multi-disciplinary decisions are made on all patients with such conditions requiring care within the clinical area of the fellowship.

-- Appropriately selects patients who require discussion at Ensures that all members of the multi-disciplinary team are involved in patient care through use of appropriate clinic appointments, formal clinical communication or informal discussion of the patient as appropriate - Follows the appropriate administrative process - Deals correctly with inappropriate referrals for discussion (e.g. postpones discussion if information is incomplete or out-of-date) Ensures that appropriate information and investigations are arranged to facilitate multidisciplinary discussion and management in clinics / MDT meetings - Presents relevant case history, recognising important clinical features, co-morbidities and investigations - Identifies patients with unusual, serious or urgent conditions - Engages constructively with all members of the multi-disciplinary team in reaching an agreed management decision, taking co-morbidities into account, recognising when uncertainty exists, and being able to manage this - Effectively manages potentially challenging situations such as conflicting opinions - Develops a clear management plan and communicates discussion outcomes and subsequent plans by appropriate means to the patient, GP and administrative staff as appropriate - Manages time to ensure the case list is discussed in the time available - Arranges follow up investigations when appropriate and knows indications for follow up
+- Appropriately selects patients who require discussion at the multi-disciplinary team - Follows the appropriate administrative process - Deals correctly with inappropriate referrals for discussion (e.g. postpones discussion if information is incomplete or out-of-date) - Presents relevant case history, recognising important clinical features, co-morbidities and investigations - Identifies patients with unusual, serious or urgent conditions - Engages constructively with all members of the multi-disciplinary team in reaching an agreed management decision, taking co-morbidities into account, recognising when uncertainty exists, and being able to manage this - Effectively manages potentially challenging situations such as conflicting opinions - Develops a clear management plan and communicates discussion outcomes and subsequent plans by appropriate means to the patient, GP and administrative staff as appropriate - Manages time to ensure the case list is discussed in the time available - Arranges follow up investigations when appropriate and knows indications for follow up

-Supervision level:

-Fellowship Level I: Able to observe only Fellowship Level II: Able and trusted to act with direct supervision: a.
-Supervisor present throughout b.
-Supervisor present for part Fellowship Level III: Able and trusted to act with indirect supervision Fellowship Level IV: Able and trusted to act at the level expected of a day one consultant in the clinical area of the fellowship Fellowship Level V: Able and trusted to act at a level beyond that expected of a consultant within the clinical area of the fellowship
+Fellowship Level III: Able and trusted to act with indirect supervision

+Fellowship Level IV: Able and trusted to act at the level expected of a day one consultant in

+Fellowship Level V: Able and trusted to act at a level beyond that expected of a consultant